swacksoc/discord-bots-session/README.md

   * Now write a help function because you know you'll forget this nonsense!

 ## Contributions to swan_hack
-We currently have need for some bots that we haven't yet written.
-If you want to get started / improve your GitHub portfolio, or just want to build something that will be used with discord bots, we encourage you to try making something for one of the following:
+We currently don't have any need for more bots but if you can think of something that may be useful, let one of us know.
+If you just want to build something that may be used by the society, we encourage you to try making something and to give your ideas a go!
-  * Bot that can manage channels within a category.
-Specifically for our Miscellaneous category.